 Pairing human faces and stories with the statistics of horrific accidents can help novice drivers to better understand the kinds of consequences their driving decisions may have on themselves and others.

-Some advocates have taken it upon themselves to educate New Jersey teens about the consequences of drinking and driving.
+Some boca injury lawyers have taken it upon themselves to educate New Jersey teens about the consequences of drinking and driving.
 Others are focusing on aggressive or distracted driving.
 In every case, individuals throughout the Garden State are on crusades to educate teen drivers and prevent senseless fatalities.